Rezvi Sheriff

-Mohamed Hussain Rezvi Sheriff is a retired Sri Lankan academic, nephrologist, and physician.
+Vidya Jyothi Mohamed Hussain Rezvi Sheriff (මොහොමඩ් හුසේන් රෙස්වි ෂෙරිෆ්; 4 November 1948 – 30 March 2026) was a Sri Lankan academic, nephrologist and physician.
 He served as director of the Postgraduate Institute of Medicine, senior professor of medicine, and head of the Department of Clinical Medicine at the Faculty of Medicine, University of Colombo.

-He was a senior professor of medicine at General Sir John Kotelawala Defence University from 2018 until his retirement.
-He is a consultant physician and nephrologist at the National Hospital of Sri Lanka.
-He is also the founder and owner of Western Hospital.
+Sheriff was a senior professor of medicine at General Sir John Kotelawala Defence University from 2018 until his retirement.
+He was a consultant physician and nephrologist at the National Hospital of Sri Lanka, and chairman of Western Hospital.

 Education

 Sheriff began his formal education at Zahira College, Colombo, and later received a scholarship for Royal College Colombo.
-He subsequently entered the Faculty of Medicine in Royal College Colombo, obtaining a Bachelor of Medicine, a Bachelor of Surgery, and a Doctor of Medicine.
-Sheriff is a Fellow of the Royal College of Physicians, London, the Royal College of Physicians of Edinburgh, and the Ceylon College of Physicians.
+He subsequently enrolled at the Faculty of Medicine at Royal College Colombo, obtaining a Bachelor of Medicine, a Bachelor of Surgery, and a Doctor of Medicine.
+Sheriff was a Fellow of the Royal College of Physicians, London, the Royal College of Physicians of Edinburgh, and the Ceylon College of Physicians.